komed3/cmpstr/README.md

 [![Static Badge](https://img.shields.io/badge/ESM_%26_CJS-TypeScript?style=for-the-badge&logo=nodedotjs&logoColor=fff&color=purple)]()
 [![Static Badge](https://img.shields.io/badge/UMD_%26_ESM-JavaScript?style=for-the-badge&logo=javascript&logoColor=fff&color=orange)]()

-**CmpStr** is a modern, extensible and highly abstracted TypeScript library for advanced string comparison, similarity measurement, phonetic indexing and text analysis.
-It is lightweight, does not need any dependencies, supports a variety of built-in algorithms (e.g., Levenshtein, Dice-Sørensen, Damerau-Levenshtein, Soundex) and allows users to add custom metrics, phonetic mappings and normalization filters.
+**CmpStr** is a TypeScript library for advanced string comparison, similarity measurement, phonetic indexing, and text analysis.
+It includes implementations of several established algorithms such as Levenshtein, Dice–Sørensen, Damerau–Levenshtein and Soundex.
+The library has no external dependencies and allows for the integration of custom metrics, phonetic mappings, and normalization filters.

-It is designed for both high-level application development and research, offering a unified API for single, batch, and pairwise operations.
-The packagle bundles ESM and CommonJS support, TypeScript declarations and a JavaScript version for browser environments.
+CmpStr provides a unified API for single, batch and pairwise operations.
+It is suitable for a range of use cases in application development and research.
+The package includes support for both ESM and CommonJS environments, TypeScript type declarations and a browser-compatible JavaScript bundle.

-Started in 2023 as a small project only supporting two algorithms, it was reworked in 2025.
-Today, CmpStr is written in TypeScript, supports more than 10 different algorithms, asynchronous handling, string normalization, filters, phonetic search, comes with a simple diff tool and much more.
+Originally launched in 2023 with a minimal feature set, the library was redesigned in 2025 to support a broader set of algorithms and processing features.
+The current version offers asynchronous operation, configurable normalization and filtering pipelines, phonetic search functionality, and basic tools for string differencing.

 **Key Features**

-- Unified interface for string similarity, distance, and matching
+- Unified API for string similarity, distance measurement and matching
-- Pluggable metric system (e.g., Levenshtein, Jaro-Winkler, Cosine, Dice, Hamming)
+- Modular metric system with support for algorithms such as Levenshtein, Jaro-Winkler, Cosine etc.
-- Phonetic algorithms (Cologne, Soundex, Metaphone) with mapping registry
+- Integrated phonetic algorithms (e.g., Soundex, Metaphone) with configurable registry
-- Flexible normalization and filtering pipeline for all inputs
+- Normalization and filtering pipeline for consistent input processing
-- Batch, pairwise, and single comparison with detailed, type-safe results
+- Single, batch and pairwise comparisons with structured, type-safe results
-- Phonetic-aware search, comparison and indexing
+- Phonetic-aware search and comparison
-- Readability and text analysis utilities (syllables, word stats, etc.)
+- Utilities for text structure and readability analysis (e.g., syllables, word statistics)
-- Unified diff and difference reporting (line/word, ASCII/CLI)
+- Diffing tools with CLI-friendly formatting
-- Full TypeScript type safety, extensibility, and profiling support
+- TypeScript-native with full type declarations and extensibility
-- Modular architecture for easy integration and extension
-- Asynchronous API for non-blocking, scalable workloads
+- Supports asynchronous workflows for scalable, non-blocking processing
-- Extensible with custom algorithms and filters
+- Extensible architecture for integrating custom algorithms and filters

 ## Getting Started